eternauta1337/ajsantander.github.io/source/resume/index.md

 # Alejandro Santander
 palebluedot@gmail.com

 Hello!
 I'm a senior software developer with a lot of experience in games and graphics, currently learning  web and crypto.
 I've done quite a bit of iOS work too.
-My educational background is mainly physics, mathematics and music, so I'm quite used to high degrees of abstraction and complexity.
-Building 3D engines and games has taught me how to produce elegant and scalable code, but mostly about software architecture in general.
-I have years of experience in working with teams on site or remotely, as well as contributing to open source projects.
-I believe that there is true power in code, and that it really can make us better.
-I'd like to help with that.
+My educational background is physics, mathematics and music, so I'm used to high degrees of abstraction and the divide-and-conquer philosophy for problem solving.
+Building 3D engines and games has taught me how to produce code that can be extended nicely, since these topics often involve severe performance and scalability challenges.
+I have years of experience working with teams on site or remotely, as well as contributing to open source projects.
+I believe that the world can be made a better place with code, that there is true power in it.
+I'm looking for projects that have some of that.

 ## Programming Languages
 * Javascript 1 year